andresugartechea/introToIM/midtermProject/day1/Monday07.md

 }
 ````

+This is what we obtain when we run the program: https://youtu.be/V2Lvg1DU9OE

 ## Modifications:

 I discarded previous concepts for this assignment.
 I originally was planning to develop a game similar to _Minesweeper_, with a playability identical to _Bomberman_.
 I might be using this concept for a future project.